 - Managing the University's principal home page on the World Wide Web.

-- On a selective basis, providing publications design and/or content assistance to units such as the Office of Enrollment Services, the Graduate School and other entities on projects that are considered by OUR to be connected to the University's Strategic Plan.
+- On a selective basis, providing publications design and/or content assistance to units such as the Office of Enrollment Services, the Graduate School and other entities on projects that are considered by U&PA to be connected to the University's Strategic Plan.

 - Producing photographs for use in the University's public relations and marketing programs.